 Continuing the Productivity of Our Research and Development Pipeline.
-During the past two years we have established a new presence in DPN and PDN through the launch of NC-stat DPNCheck in late 2011 followed by the SENSUS launch in early 2013.
+During the past eighteen months we have established a new presence in DPN and PDN through the launch of NC-stat DPNCheck in late 2011 followed by the SENSUS launch in early 2013.
 We believe that we can enhance SENSUS market penetration by providing unique functionality related to use of the device during nighttime sleep, as half of people with PDN report that the condition interferes with their sleep.
 Sleep impairment is associated with insulin resistance, worsening of glycemic control, and exacerbation of the severity of diabetes.
 We are developing and intend to launch a sleep-enabled version of SENSUS.
 We have also started to develop a second generation version of SENSUS that will have a lower profile and will utilize radio frequency identification (RFID) tags in the disposable electrodes.
 The RFID tags will help patients manage the electrode replacement cycle and prevent other manufacturers from selling electrodes for the SENSUS device.
+Additionally, we believe there are opportunites to develop a second generation version of NC-stat DPNCheck.
+This device would improve on the first generation device by incorporating a larger and more intuitive display and by incorporation of RFID tags in the disposable biosensors.
+The RFID tags would allow us to precisely control biosensor reuse and to lock out biosensors from other manufactures should such competition emerge in the future.

 Commercializing NC-stat DPNCheck in Select International Markets Using a Distribution Network.
 We are targeting select international markets where we believe that the combination of a high prevalence of diabetes plus support from the local payer system will support NC-stat DPNCheck and, eventually, SENSUS.
-This includes countries in Western Europe, including the United Kingdom, Germany and the Netherlands, where we have both CE marking for NC-stat DPNCheck and established distribution, as well as East Asia, where we have entered into distribution partnerships with Handok Pharmaceuticals for South Korea and Omron Healthcare Company, Ltd. for Japan.
-While our resources committed to this effort are modest, we believe that this approach could contribute meaningful revenue in 2014 and subsequent years.
+This includes countries in Western Europe, including Germany and the Netherlands, where we have both CE marking for NC-stat DPNCheck and established distribution, as well as East Asia, where we recently entered into distribution partnerships with Handok Pharmaceuticals for South Korea and Omron Healthcare Company, Ltd. for Japan.
+While our resources committed to this effort are modest, we believe that this approach could contribute meaningful revenue in 2013 while positioning us for international growth in subsequent years.

 Leveraging a More Efficient Operating Structure with Future Revenue Growth.
-During 2012, we modified our operating structure to focus more narrowly on the high-value opportunities for SENSUS and NC-stat DPNCheck that can be pursued via independent distributors with support from our corporate office.
+During 2012, we modified our operating structure to focus more narrowly on the high-value opportunities for SENSUS and NC-stat DPNCheck that can be pursued via independent distributors and a small commercial operations team.
 This has reduced our operating expenses and, more significantly, improved our future flexibility to generate increased sales volume without the cost of adding sales representatives and field clinical support.
-Our operating expenses during 2012 totaled \$14.0 million and we forecast 2013 operating expenses to be approximately \$11 million, which would represent a reduction of about 20%.
+Our operating expenses during 2012 totaled \$14.0 million and we forecast 2013 operating expenses to be in the range of \$11 to \$12 million, a reduction of 14% to 21%.
 We believe we can maintain and leverage this approximate operating expense level over the next several years as our diabetes business grows.